 He's promised to set a course in law against global warming, stop Iran from gaining the ability to make nuclear weapons, slash America's use of foreign oil, restrain college costs, take a big bite out of the national debt even while protecting the heart of the big entitlement programs and overhaul immigration law.

-He's promised to make health insurance not only universally accessible, but "affordable," through a 2010 health care law that is finally entering prime time and will be tested soon.
+He's promised to make health insurance not only universally accessible, but "affordable," through a 2010 health care law that is finally entering prime time and will soon be tested.

 It's a sure bet that many who voted Republican want some of Obama's promises to fail.
-They didn't sign up for tax increases on the wealthy or a path to citizenship for immigrants living in the country illegally.
+They didn't sign up for tax increases on the wealthy or a path to citizenship for illegal immigrants.